NOT "ART FOR

 During this period, prehistoric society began to accept ritual and ceremony - of a quasi-religious or shaman-type nature.
 As a result, certain caves were reserved as prehistoric art galleries, where artists began to paint animals and hunting scenes, as well as a variety of abstract or symbolic drawings.

-Cave painting appeared during the late Aurignacian culture, as exemplified by the Chauvet Cave paintings (c.30,000 BCE) - mainly monochrome pictures of animals and abstract drawings.
-Examples of Gravettian art include the hand stencils at Cosquer Cave (c.25,000 BCE), and the polychrome charcoal and ochre images at Pech-Merle (c.25,000 BCE).
+Cave painting appeared during the late Aurignacian culture, as exemplified by the El Castillo Cave paintings (c.39,000 BCE), abstract red dots and hand stencils, and the later Chauvet Cave paintings (c.30,000 BCE), mainly monochrome pictures of animals and abstract drawings.
+Examples of Gravettian art include the prehistoric hand stencils at the (now underwater) Cosquer Cave (c.25,000 BCE), and the polychrome charcoal and ochre images at Pech-Merle (c.25,000 BCE).
 During the Solutrean period, prehistoric painters (influenced by late Gravettian traditions) began work on their magnificent polychrome images of horses, bulls and other animals in the Lascaux Caves and at Font de Gaume (both from 17,000 BCE), and the Spanish Cantabrian Cave of La Pasiega (from 16,000 BCE).
 Magdalenian cave painting is well represented by the polychrome images of bison and deer at Altamira Cave in Spain (from 15,000 BCE), the reindeer pictures on antlers found at the French Lortet Cave (from 15,000 BCE) and the amazing bison relief sculpture at the Tuc d'Audoubert Cave (from 13,5000 BCE), also in France.

 Outside Europe, Upper Paleolithic cave painting and rock art includes Australian Aboriginal rock art from Ubirr (from 30,000 BCE) and Kimberley (Bradshaw paintings) (from 17,000 BCE), the animal figure paintings in charcoal and ochre at the Apollo 11 Cave (from 25,500 BCE) in Namibia, and the hand stencil images at the Cuevas de las Manos (Cave of the Hands) (from 9500 BCE) in Argentina, among many others.